CDCgov/prime-reportstream/prime-router/docs/proposals/0020-universal-metadata-search/0020-universal-metadata-search.md

 Cons:

 - Does not work with FHIR out of the box
+- Linking back to the lineage data in postgres will be complicated, expensive and would not potentially scale to all use cases
 - Does not fully support inserting nested objects
 - Can be expensive

-#### Use the HAPI FHIR server
+-

+#### Store the data in a normalized form

+While we could roll our own version of this (see [this](https://github.com/CDCgov/prime-reportstream/pull/7228) proposal), there is an existing solution in the open source [HAPI FHIR server](https://hapifhir.io/hapi-fhir/docs/) that could be leveraged to accomplish the same goal.
+This solution supports normalizing any FHIR resource type and is a more extensible solution than something that is custom.

 This is an open source server that accepts FHIR data and then provides various mechanisms for searching that data and could serve as the tool used for querying against the items that flow through ReportStream.
-The implementation already does a lot of work normalizing the various resource types and storing them in a way that can be easily searched.

 ![search](./search-patient.png)
 ![results](./search-results.png)